barty32/program-launcher/README.md

 **Tip:** If you use the 'Browse' button to find the program's executable, corresponding fields of this dialog will be auto-filled when possible

+If for some reason items or icons aren't displayed correctly, you can refresh the view by pressing the F5 key

 # Options
 Most of the options are self-explanatory, just try them out to see what they do.
-If you mess something up, you can always Reset to defaults, it will not delete any categories or entries.
+If you mess something up, you can always Reset to defaults, it won't delete any categories or entries.

 ![options](https://github.com/barty32/program-launcher/blob/dev/pics/options.png)